zbhenley/zbhenley.github.io/README.md

 ## What's on the page

-- **Track record** — animated stat tiles ($720K revenue generated, 150% quota attainment, 60+ accounts/month, $300K in dead stock recovered) and two interactive SVG charts: quota attainment vs. target, and the $300K-of-$2M inventory analysis.
+- **Track record** — count-up stat tiles ($720K revenue generated, 150% quota attainment, 60+ accounts/month, $300K in dead stock recovered) and interactive SVG charts: quota attainment vs. target, and the $300K-of-$2M inventory analysis.
 Every number comes straight from my resume — nothing synthetic.
+- **Statement** — a scroll-driven interlude where the message inks in word by word as you scroll.
-- **How I work** — a pinned, scroll-driven section: *Prospect → Analyze → Close.*
+- **How I work** — a pinned, scroll-scrubbed section: *Prospect → Analyze → Close.*
-- **Experience** — four roles across sales, operations, and inventory analytics in Los Angeles.
+- **Experience** — a career-timeline chart (2014–2020, hover any role for its headline result) plus four detailed roles across sales, operations, and inventory analytics in Los Angeles.
-- **Toolkit** — tabbed skills: Selling · Analytics (SQL, R, Python, Tableau) · Platforms (Salesforce, HubSpot, Velocify).
+- **Toolkit** — three groups in one scroll: Selling · Analytics (SQL, R, Python, Tableau) · Platforms (Salesforce, HubSpot, Velocify, BI tools).
 - **Credentials** — Google Data Analytics Professional Certificate, B.A. from CSU Long Beach.

 ## How it's built